Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 the main business in Tefuye many decades ago.

-I’m no expert of vegetation, but you still can tell the woods is
+I'm no expert of vegetation, but you still can tell the forest was

 While hiking on the trail and enjoying the beautiful trees, I noticed